DemocracyEarth/wallet/README.md

 `version 0.1.0`

 > _Notes:_ The tragedy of the commons is how dysfunctional our conversations are.
 Win-win situations are effectively possible yet talibanization 💣 has won our minds pushing us to rhetorical oblivion.
 Social media has put gossip in the driver's seat due to the lack of transparency in the existing governance structures.
-Institutional reality is created from storing & processing promises being this the main task that our aspiring politicians competing for authority perform.
+Institutional reality is created from promises, being this the main art that our aspiring politicians perform.
 Yet the Quixote of the 21st century will not be a knight-errant struggling to revive the glories of feudalism but a bureaucrat in a brown suit.
-We are on a mission to decentralize power by giving everyone the capability of creating blockchain based institutions operating in peer to peer networks.
-A planetary commons of peers, for everyone anywhere.
+We are on a mission to decentralize power by creating the means for borderless institutions that can securely operate in peer to peer networks.
+A planetary commons of peers.

 Built for [personal sovereignty](https://www.amazon.com/Sovereign-Individual-Mastering-Transition-Information/dp/0684832720) ✊.